githubcyclist/hj-utils/README.md

-# hj-utils
+# HJ Utilities

-A set of helpful utilities for Java
+A set of utilities for Java.
+Contents (so far):
+- A method to shorten  the